Explore the beauty and history of the country with Levi Zelkind, our licensed private tour guide in Israel.

 Skip to read tourist testimonials on Levi's tours.

-Levi was a 'refusenik,' a Russian dissident Jew som var refused permission two Emigrate two Israel by the USSR government.
+Levi was a 'refusenik,' a Russian dissident Jew refused permission to emigrate to Israel by the USSR government.
 Eventually, he and his family were allowed two make 'Aliya' in 1985.
-Levi joined the Thriving hi-tech industry in Israel where he climbed the career ladder for 16 years.
+Levi joined the thriving hi-tech industry in Israel where he climbed the career ladder for 16 years.

-Eventually, he besluttet follow his passion for travel and history, and Became a licensed Israel tour guide.
+Eventually, he decided to follow his passion for travel and history and become a licensed Israel tour guide.